Baking powder is a common ingredient used to add volume and lighten the texture of baked goods.

 You can substitute 1/4 cup (84 grams) molasses and 1/4 teaspoon (1 gram) baking soda for 1 teaspoon (5 grams) baking powder.
 Reduce the other liquids and sugar in your recipe to compensate.

-Also known as potassium hydrogen tartrate, cream of tartar is an acidic white powder formed as a by-product of winemaking.
+Also known as potassium acid tartrate, cream of tartar is an acidic white powder formed as a by-product of winemaking.

 It is most commonly used to stabilize egg whites and creams as well as to prevent the formation of sugar crystals.